maurosc3ner/ubt_angular/ubt-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To test the app
+Install node.js version 10.4.1 (latest at 06/18/2018)
+Run `npm install` to install the requirements
+Run `ng serve` to run the server for the app